 Chairman of Governors

 Tom Leicester was appointed a Governor of Beeston Hall School in 2007.
-He took over as Chairman in June 2016.
-He is an Old Beestonian (73-78), and was the 8th Beestonian to go on to Eton College.
+He took over as Chairman in June 2016 and is an Old Beestonian.
 He gained a degree in History of Art at Manchester University and then served for six years in the British Army (Scots Guards).

-He has lived in Norfolk most of his life and now runs the family’s estate at Holkham on the North Norfolk coast.
+He has lived in Norfolk most of his life and now runs the Holkham Estate on the North Norfolk coast.
 He has overseen its diversification away from a dependence on agriculture, towards leisure, tourism, wildlife management and property diversification.

 Tom is a Trustee on the Board of a number of charities besides Beeston.